The 3 essential areas of self-management in remote work

 I had a conversation with Matt Levene the other day talking about everything work and productivity.
 During the conversation, Matt mentioned the term “self-management” that caught my attention.

-Think about how good team management can contribute to increasing the productivity of an organization — self-management plays a similar role to our personal performance.
+Think about how good team management can contribute to the productivity of an organization — self-management plays a similar role to our personal performance.

-To help, I broke down self-management into three areas that I believe are the most essential, and offer some high-level tips and action steps you can take.
+To help, I broke down self-management into three areas that I believe are the most essential.
+And offer some high-level tips and action steps you can take.

 Instead of measuring and managing your time, a better approach is to manage your energy.

 There are many contributing factors to your level of energy at any given moment.
 I would suggest you first keep a pulse on the fundamentals.
 Ask yourself these questions:

 These are the fundamentals to your energy level.
 I know how it feels wanting to optimize something that sounds more interesting: I tried to design new digital systems, test different tools and apps, experiment with new productivity hacks.
 They worked at first, but eventually all of them failed when I slept poorly or had a poor diet for a few days.

 Optimally, you want to get seven to eight hours of quality sleep, exercise for at least 30 minutes, and keep a balanced diet—every day.